 - Reach 50 Followers.

 - Have an average of 3 viewers.

 Please note, all affiliate requirements must be completed in 30 calendar days.
-Becoming an affiliate on Twitch opens the door for greater financial opportunity.
-As a Twitch affiliate, you can start receiving income by accepting subscriptions from viewers, running advertisements, and enabling Bits so viewers can Cheer on their channels.
+Becoming an affiliate on Twitch opens the door for greater financial opportunities.
+As a Twitch affiliate, you can start receiving income by accepting subscriptions from viewers, running advertisements, and enabling Bits so viewers can Cheer on your channel.

 Five Tips to Help you Become a Twitch Affiliate

 We’ve talked with top streamers in the industry to gather insight into the ways they are growing their channel.
 Below are a few best practices that helped them achieve their goals.